 Don't.
 Take my luck with 400-pound cars for granted, particularly as there are 50, which is not known for reliability.
 Some common problems include power, steering pump failure, seat mechanism, braking boot, locking issues, numerous gearbox failures, and very fragile electrics, all of which can cost a bit more to fix and other first cars as minis are considered slightly more premium.

 It's.
 These numerous reliability issues that stop the mini from getting any higher on this list.
 If you'd, like a more thorough review, I've spoken in depth throughout the car.
-In a previous video taking the 7th spot, we have the Audi a2 with the 1.
+In a previous article taking the 7th spot, we have the Audi a2 with the 1.

 4 liter inline 3 TDI engine, placing our 88 brake horsepower.
 230 Newton meters of torque and doing naught of 16 around 10 point 6 seconds due to its lightweight aluminum construction.
 It was quoted as doing 64 miles per gallon, has an annual road tax of just 30 pounds.